zerodaycode/canyon-book/src/crud_mapping/insert.md

     };

     // Unused Result<T, E>
-    League::insert_into(
+    // Insert all three instances in a single transaction League::insert_into(
         &[new_league, new_league2, new_league3]
     ).await;
 }
 ```

-## #[primary_key] notes

-As you may notice, having a `#[primary_key]` is mandatory if your database table contains one.
+The `insert_into` instruction returns a result with an array of the updated values that were inserted.

+## Notes on the `#[primary_key]` annotation

-By default, `Canyon` omits the `PK` value on the insert operation, because assumes that there's a sequence or similar database concept in the column that holds the primary key, and the database is taking care of making a unique and autoincremental value.
+It is important to note that if the database has a primary key, the `#[primary_key]` annotation is mandatory.
+By default, `Canyon` assumes that the column holding the primary key has a sequence or similar database concept and will omit the `PK` value on the insert operation.
+This will result in the database generating a unique and auto-incremental value.

-However, you will be able to insert in tables that any of it's columns has a primary key.
-You just will need to not declare a `#[primary_key]` in your entity.
+However, you can still insert into tables that do not have any columns marked as primary key.
+In such cases, you should not declare a `#[primary_key]` in your entity.

-That's the reason why the `#[primary_key]` annotation is so important on the insert operations.
-If a column's table has a primary key, `Canyon` won't try to serialize the value for that column, and if there's no annotation, `Canyon` will serialize it to insert it.
-Any other combination will make the insert operation fail, because we were trying to do an illegal or incomplete operation.
+Therefore, it is important to include the `#[primary_key]` annotation when performing insert operations.
+If a table's column has a primary key and `Canyon` does not find the `#[primary_key]` annotation, it will serialize the value to insert it, which is an illegal or incomplete operation.

-- Remeber that you have the `_datasource(datasource_name: &str)` alternatives.
-- Remember that, if you don't provide a `#[primary_key]` operation, the *insert* methods won't be generated for your type!
-But the associated function `T::multi_insert()` will remain available.
+It is also worth noting that `_datasource(datasource_name: &str)` alternatives are available, and if you do not provide a `#[primary_key]` annotation, the insert methods will not be generated for that type.
+However, the associated function `T::multi_insert()` will still be available.